Armageddon (2006): Main event matches

 The following match was a Last Ride match between The Undertaker and Mr. Kennedy, where the only way to win was by throwing one's opponent into a hearse and driving it out of the arena.
 During the beginning of the match, The Undertaker tossed Kennedy into steel steps on the side of the ring and then onto the commentator's announcing table.
 The Undertaker then threw Kennedy into the ring apron, which is the apron covering the area under the ring.
 Kennedy and The Undertaker wrestled inconclusively until The Undertaker tossed Kennedy on top of the roof of the hearse.
 The Undertaker then delivered a Chokeslam and a Tombstone Piledriver, both onto the roof of the hearse.
 As he was still in control of the match, The Undertaker threw Kennedy into the hearse and drove it out of the arena to win the match.

 After the Last Ride match, Jillian Hall, Layla El, Ashley Massaro, and Kristal Marshall all took part in a "Naughty or Nice" contest, a lingerie contest, where the Diva with the loudest fan reaction would win.
 The host of the contest was Santa Claus (portrayed by Big Dick Johnson, otherwise Christopher DeJoseph).
 Johnson declared all four of the Divas as the winners and proceeded to take off his Santa costume and dance to music being played in the arena.

 The main event was the tag team match between John Cena and Batista versus the team of King Booker and Finlay.
 Batista wrestled the match with his left arm taped up due to a previous injury.
-Both teams wrestlers inconclusively until Cena applied the STFU on Booker.
+Both teams wrestlers inconclusively until Cena applied the STFU on King Booker.
 Finlay broke the submission hold, and The Little Bastard ran into the ring.
 Little Bastard attempted to kick Cena, but accidentally kicked himself in his head when Cena moved out of the way.
-Then, Booker tried to superkick Batista, but Batista moved out of the way, and Booker accidentally hit Finlay.
-Batista then delivered a Batista Bomb and pinned Booker to earn the victory for his team.
+Then, King Booker tried to superkick Batista, but Batista moved out of the way, and King Booker accidentally hit Finlay.
+Batista then delivered a Batista Bomb and pinned King Booker to earn the victory for his team.